-I am an incoming MSCS student at Stanford University.
+I am an MSCS student at Stanford University.
 I graduated from the University of Toronto in June 2021.
 I also study a little statistics and mathematics because mathematics is the foundation of statistics, and statistics is the foundation of all subjects.
 I found the area of machine learning fascinating and essential to the current innovation process of both the academic and industry world.
 Recently, I also became interested in software development.
 You are welcome to contact me and start a conversation if you have a similar interest.

 In Project X ML research competition 2020, I led the UofT team to develop this new architecture of neural ordinary differential equations which learns the dynamics of time-series with multiple predictors, and demonstrated its effectiveness on infectious disease datasets.

 I presented this work with my teammate on the UofT AI Conference in January 2021.
 UofT has multiple news articles about our story:

 I explored how the U.S. general public responds to breaking news in COVID-19 pandemic with the BERT model.

 I developed an open-source Android Game Platform that contains 3 games together with my classmates.